madebysource/lesshat/README.md

 The `background-image` mixin is the most robust mixin of all.
 It generates `SVG` for Internet Explorer 9, old webkit, moz and opera syntax.
-Always use W3C syntax for mixin.
-It can recalculates angle for older syntax, transform `to top` to `bottom` syntax and it can omit SVG syntax if it is impossible to express SVG e.g. when you call mixin with 55deg.
+Always use W3C syntax for the mixin.
+It can recalculate angle for older syntax, transform `to top` to `bottom` syntax and it can omit SVG syntax if it's impossible to express SVG e.g. when you call mixin with 55deg.
 If you call mixin without arguments, LESS Hat does not generate anything.
 Great online gradient [generator](http://www.colorzilla.com/gradient-editor/).